-The clearing contractor will erect and (when TVA or contract construction personnel are unable) maintain best management practices (BMPs) such as silt fences on steep slopes and adjacent to any stream, wetland, or other water body.
-Additional BMPs may be required for areas of disturbance created by construction activities.
-BMPs will be inspected routinely and during periods of high runoff, and any necessary repairs will be made as soon as practicable.
-BMP inspections will be conducted in accordance with permit requirements.
-Records of all inspections will be maintained on site, and copies of inspection forms will be forwarded to the permit preparer.
+The clearing contractor erected erosion and/or sedimentation control shall be maintained and (when TVA or contract construction personnel are unable) the construction crew(s) shall maintain BMPs such as silt fences on steep slopes and adjacent to any stream, wetland, or other water body.
+Additional BMPs may be required for areas of disturbance created by construction activities and at sequential steps of construction at the same location on site.
+BMPs will be inspected by the TVA ROW forester or other designated TVA or contractor and/or subcontractor(s) personnel routinely and during periods of high runoff, and any necessary repairs will be made as soon as practicable.
+BMP inspections and any required sampling will be conducted in accordance with permit requirements.
+Records of all inspections and sampling results will be maintained on site, and copies of inspection forms and sampling results will be forwarded to the TVA project manager or project environmental person.

 Acceptable measures for disposal of waste oil from vehicles and equipment shall be followed.
-No waste oil shall be disposed of within the right-of-way, on a construction site, or on access roads.
+No waste oil shall be disposed of within the site, access, or right-of-way, on a related construction site or its access roads.

-10. Turbidity and Blocking of Streams - Construction activities in or near SMZs or other bodies of water shall be controlled to prevent the water turbidity from exceeding state or local water quality standards for that stream.
+10. Turbidity and Blocking of Streams - Construction, dismantling, or forensic activities in or near streamside management zones or other bodies of water shall be controlled to prevent the water turbidity from exceeding state or local water quality standards for that stream.
 All conditions of a general storm water permit, aquatic resource alteration permit, or a site-specific permit shall be met including monitoring of turbidity in receiving streams and/or storm water discharges and implementation of appropriate erosion and sediment control measures.

-Appropriate drainage facilities for temporary construction activities interrupting natural site drainage shall be provided to avoid erosion.
+Appropriate drainage facilities for temporary construction, dismantling, or forensic activities interrupting natural site drainage shall be provided to avoid erosion.
 Watercourses shall not be blocked or diverted unless required by the specifications or the TVA engineer.
 Diversions shall be made in accordance with TVA's A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities (TVA, 2022).

-Mechanized equipment shall not be operated in flowing water except when approved and then, only to construct crossings or to perform required construction under direct guidance of TVA.
+On rights-of-way, mechanized equipment shall not be operated in flowing or standing water bodies except when approved and then, only to construct crossings or to perform required construction under direct guidance of TVA.
 Construction of stream fords or other crossings will only be permitted at approved locations and to current TVA construction access road standards.
-Material shall not be deposited in watercourses or within stream bank areas where it could be washed away by high stream flows.
-Appropriate U.S. Army Corps of Engineers and state permits shall be obtained.
+Material shall not be deposited in watercourses, their adjacent wetlands, or within stream bank areas where it could be washed away by high stream flows.
+Appropriate U.S. Army Corps of Engineers' and state permits shall be obtained.